ethantkoenig/lotsoffiles2/content/kt/favor.md

 * Jesus grew up "in favor with" God and men.
 This means they approved of his character and behavior.
 * The expression "find favor" means that someone is approved of by someone else.
 * When a king shows favor to someone, it often means that he approves of that person's request and grants it.
+* A "favor" can also be a gesture or action towards or for another person for their benefit.

 ## Translation Suggestions: ##